rauwuckl/ros_simple_follower/README.md

   - visualTracker.launch (follows the biggest object with the color specified in the launch file)
   - laserTracker.launch (follows the closest point in the laser range data)

-**I wrote this code to familiarize myself with robotics and it probably does not follow best practices.**
+**DISCLAIMER: I wrote this code to familiarize myself with robotics and it probably does not follow best practices.**